Igor-Cruz/Igor-Cruz/README.md

 # Hi there 👋

-My name is Igor Cruz, I am from 🇧🇷 Brazil,  I am a technology student in computer networks, looking for knowledge to act as a frontend web developer.
+My name is Igor Cruz, I am from 🇧🇷 Brazil,  I have a degree in computer network technology, looking for knowledge to act as a frontend web developer.
-I am a person who is always in search of knowledge and always try to help everyone around.
 I'm looking for the first opportunity as a frontend web developer.

 **About me**